jasondippel/theme-poc/src/theme/README.md

 <!-- A description of what this package does. -->

-This package provides you with a higher order component (HOC) that can be used to help enable consistent and easy theming across your project.
+This package provides you with the functions required to initialize, use, and modify a theme.

 ## Basic Usage